OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 .. note:: Sunstone will request Elastic IPs for the public IPs you request.
 If you receive an error message about not being able to request more IPs when creating a provision, check the `limits of your account <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html>`__ in your zone.

-In the following steps, we’ll create an AWS provider and provision a Metal Edge Cluster.
+In the following steps, we’ll use the Sunstone GUI to create a provider and provision a Metal Edge Cluster in AWS.

 Step 1: Configure AWS
 =====================

-.. important:: Creating an AWS account is covered in the previous tutorial on installing an :ref:`OpenNebula Front-end on AWS <try_opennebula_on_kvm>`.
+.. important:: Creating an AWS account is covered in the previous tutorial in this Quick Start Guide, on installing an :ref:`OpenNebula Front-end on AWS <try_opennebula_on_kvm>`.
 If you completed that tutorial, you should have your AWS account already configured and ready, and can skip to the :ref:`next step <Step 2 ref>`.
 If you haven’t, we highly recommend you follow that tutorial before completing this one.

-..
-If you followed our previous tutorial (highly recommended), then you should already have an AWS account.
-If not, we recommend you follow that tutorial to deploy the Front-end in AWS (it takes less than ten minutes) then come back.

 As a first step, if you don’t already have one, create an account in AWS.
 AWS publishes a complete guide: `How do I create and activate a new AWS account? <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`__